Taapeli/isotammi-addons/source/importsources/README.md

 You can attach multiple repositories and attribute values to one source.
 This is done by adding new rows below the row for the source.
 Those rows should only contain repository and/or attribute information.

+If either VolumePage or Date column is present and non-empty then a citation is created with those values.
+The citation will refer to the new source.

-The CSV file should use the UTF-8 encoding and comma as the column delimiter.
+The CSV file should use UTF-8 encoding and comma as the column delimiter.

 Here is an example of a CSV file: